menicgiulia/CPIExtract/README.md

 P2C = Prot2Comp(execution_mode='server', server_info=info)
 ```
 ### How to run the pipelines

 Once instantiated, to run the pipelines call either `comp_interactions` or `comp_interactions_select` for Comp2Prot, and either `prot_interactions` or `prot_interactions_select` for Prot2Comp.

 #### Comp2Prot

 Comp2Prot accepts the following parameters:
-- input_id: the compound id
+- `input_id` - the compound id
-- pChEMBL_thresh: the minimum interaction pChEMBL value required to be added to the output file
+- `pChEMBL_thresh` - the minimum interaction pChEMBL value required to be added to the output file
-- stitch_stereo: to select whether to consider the specific compound stereochemistry or group all stereoisomers interactions from STITCH
+- `stitch_stereo` - to select whether to consider the specific compound stereochemistry or group all stereoisomers interactions from STITCH
-- otp_biblio: to select whether to include the *bibliography* data from OTP.
+- `otp_biblio` - to select whether to include the *bibliography* data from OTP.
 This parameter is only available for Comp2Prot as OTP provides only known drug interactions for proteins
-- dtc_mutated: to select whether also to consider interactions with mutated target proteins from DTC
+- `dtc_mutated` - to select whether also to consider interactions with mutated target proteins from DTC
-- dc_extra: to select whether to include possibly non-Homo sapiens interactions
+- `dc_extra` - to select whether to include possibly non-Homo sapiens interactions

 The output will include all the interactions found and a dataframe containing the statements for all the datasets for the specific input compound.
 ```python